Tensile Testing Of Metallic Materials

 21. - % Specified percentage permanent set extension or elongation

-The designations and related curves for yield, proof and tensile strength are given in the Table 3 and on the Figure 3.
+The designations and related curves for yield, proof, and tensile strength are provided in Table 3 and illustrated in Figure 3.

 Table 3.
 Symbols and designations for different types of strength